When Medicaid in Texas Will Pay for a Nursing Home, Assisted Living, or Home Health Care

 Medicaid for Texans in Assisted Living Facilities

 Assisted living facilities (ALFs) provide food, personal care services like help with bathing or dressing, and medication administration.
-Historically, Medicaid did not pay for ALFs.
-However, Texas has a program offering Medicaid payment for assisted living facilities, if you meet specific criteria.
+Historically, Medicaid didn't pay for ALFs.
+However, Texas has programs offering Medicaid payment for assisted living facilities, if you meet specific criteria.

 Medicaid for Texans Needing Home Health Care